Back To Search Results

 Psychodynamic Theory

 No discussion of abstract psychological phenomena would be satisfactory without at least an allusion to Freud.
 Always in character, Freud suggests that delusions are manifestations of unresolved conflicts between an individual's psychological agencies: the superego, ego, and id.
 This imbroglio is none other than the repression of homosexual impulses emanating from the id.
 In an attempt to expiate unending denigration from the superego, the ego implements immature defenses, following the sequence of denial, reaction formation, and finally, projection.
 The phenomenology of this sequence precipitates as the patient initially denies his homosexual impulses and instead emphasizes his disgust for homosexuals.
-His repressed impulses are then projected externally, as he accuses others of harboring lascivious intentions.
+His repressed impulses are projected externally, as he accuses others of harboring lascivious intentions.
 Thus, the inchoate psychic conflict ultimately manifests in the delusion that other men are trying to engage in lewd acts with him, inciting paranoia and distress.[1]

 Anthropological Theory